mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 * Optionally set a default icon
 * Returns Icon Element, Icon Class, Icon Unicode, or an Object including the element, class, and unicode value
-* Optionally enqueues Font Awesome in footer
+* Optionally enqueues Font Awesome in footer where needed (when a font awesome field is being used on the page)
-* Integrates with the [Better Font Awesome Library](https://github.com/MickeyKay/better-font-awesome-library) by [Mickey Kay](http://www.mickeykaycreative.com) to automatically use the latest version of the Font Awesome icons
+* Integrates with [jsDelivr](https://www.jsdelivr.com/) to automatically load the latest version of [Font Awesome](http://fontawesome.io/)
+* Includes filters to override the which version of FontAwesome is loaded (See Optional Configuration)

 Note: It is recommended to let this plugin enqueue the latest version of Font Awesome on your front-end; or include the latest version by some other means; so that available icons in the admin area will be displayed properly on your sites front-end.